Bicycles

 Sign indicating a one-way street that cyclists are not required to follow

-Example of a cyclist wishing to continue straight ahead and who should move to the left of a lane reserved for right turns
+Example of a cyclist riding straight ahead who moves to the left of a lane reserved for right turns

 On bicycle routes, some rules change to facilitate cycling and to protect cyclists.
 For more information, visit the Bicycle route rules page.